Featured image credit: Brandon Hoogenboom. Source: Unsplash

 For similar reasons as the Boston’s Nest Fern, this fern is one that is more than likely to survive in your home.
 Its defined leaves are much more compact and manageable and provide a sophisticated look to your home.
 These don’t require direct sunlight, so make sure it is placed somewhere with filtered light (north or east-facing window is ideal).
 They like to be hydrated, so keep the soil moist and let this impressive fern grow into a well-loved household plant!

 If there was an award for the most low maintenance plant, the Sansevieria–more commonly known as a Snake Plant–would probably win it.
 They don’t need much light, can go weeks unwatered, and stay looking green and fresh.
 In addition to slick architectural shapes that go well in any style room.
 Research has even shown that they can remove toxins such as formaldehyde and benzene keeping your air fresh and healthy for your respiratory system.

-Bromeliads are a popular plant due to their bright red leaves which add a fun splash of colour to any decor plan, but their attractive look does come at a cost.
-Although humid air suits them fine, they need good air circulation, bright (though not direct) sunlight and adequate drainage to be at their optimum health.
+Bromeliads are a popular plant due to their bright red leaves which add a fun splash of color to any decor plan, but their attractive look does come at a cost.
+Although humid air suits them fine, they need good air circulation, bright (though not direct) sunlight, and adequate drainage to be at their optimum health.
 While they might be a little harder to care for, the reward makes it all worth it as your house is graced with its beautiful red hue and tropical vibe.

 Where to buy